-Ms. Satorius has recently joined the faculty at IES Abroad Vienna, a non-profit organization for American university students studying abroad in Austria.
+Ms. Satorius is adjunct faculty at IES Abroad Vienna, a non-profit organization for American university students studying abroad in Austria.
 Courses she currently offers include a survey of Austrian Art and Architecture, Opera History I (Beginnings through the Classical Period) and Opera History II (Romantic through Modern).
 She also guest lectures at various colleges and universities on a range of topics, including Austrian Cultural History and History of Western Art and Architecture.

 After earning her MA in Theater, Film, and Media History from the University of Vienna, Satorius is continuing her scholarship as a doctoral candidate.
-Her dissertation will document and analyze the “Salomania” phenomenon following the 1905 premiere of Richard Strauss’ opera Salome, with particular focus on the figure of the “Oriental other” in déshabillé performances in the early 20th century.
+Her dissertation addresses the “Salomania” phenomenon following the 1905 premiere of Richard Strauss’ opera Salome, with particular focus on the title figure’s manifestation in early 20th century popular media.

 Her original documentary screenplay, The Five Powers, and accompanying comic book, The Secret of the Five Powers, continue to garner praise at film festivals throughout Europe and the United States.
 Following its New York premiere in June of 2016, the film was awarded “Best Film” at the People’s Film Festival in Harlem.

 For further updates on these and other projects, please check back again soon.